Pigment Cell & Melanoma Research publishes manuscripts on

 PCMR endeavors to limit its review process to one round of revision.
 Thus, the Editors hope that authors who are invited to resubmit will address all of the reviewers' and editors' critiques and suggestions fully in their first revision

-Supplementary material can be published as web materials on Wiley Online Library at the Editor’s discretion.
+Supporting information can be published as web materials on Wiley Online Library at the Editor’s discretion.
 Supplementary materials may include details of Methods, Experimental procedures, as well as relevant data, including gene array expression studies or relevant multimedia files.
-The supplementary material will be accessible by hot links from the on-line version of Pigment Cell & Melanoma Research.
-Authors are responsible for the preparation of supplementary material, which should be supplied in a format that will be most accessible by readers (e.g. Excel for tables, PDF or Word for text and TIFF/EPS for figures etc).
+The Supporting information material will be accessible by hot links from the on-line version of Pigment Cell & Melanoma Research.
+Authors are responsible for the preparation of Supporting information, which should be supplied in a format that will be most accessible by readers (e.g. Excel for tables, PDF or Word for text and TIFF/EPS for figures etc).
 More information can be found in our guidelines at http://authorservices.wiley.com/bauthor/suppinfo.asp

 The corresponding author will receive an email alert containing a link to a web site.
 A working e-mail address must therefore be provided for the corresponding author.
 The proof can be downloaded as a PDF (portable document format) file from this site.
 Acrobat 7 will be required in order to read this file.
 This software can be downloaded (free of charge) from the following web site: